-Recently I spoke to 30 American CEOs and direct reports at small or mid-size companies.
+Recently I spoke to 30 American CEOs and CFOs at small and mid-size companies.
 They are members of Vistage, a peer mentoring membership organization.
-Their companies do not have compensation experts on staff.
+Their companies generally do not have compensation experts on staff.

-My topic–smart incentives for 2021–was in response to a question many of them had raised in their prior meetings: how should bonuses work?
+My topic–smart incentives for 2021–was in response to a question many of them had raised in their prior meetings: how should bonuses work, especially now?

 I brought them through the business and psychological principles underpinning incentive design, and I then focused on critical considerations for 2021.

 I don’t know it all, to be sure.
 I have designed many incentive plans, some lasting only 1 year and some in operation globally for more than 25 years.
 Incentive schemes I’ve been involved with have rewarded hundreds of thousands of people with a spend of perhaps half a billion USD over the years.
 I have seen what works and what doesn’t, I’ve made adjustments and seen how they work, etc. I am still learning as each situation is a unique challenge.
 As of this writing, I am actively involved with incentive design for a company with 2 employees (CEO and COO) and a company with over 50,000 employees.

 For 2021, the key priority for many organizations will be ensuring bonus costs are strongly correlated with financial results.
 Simply put, if your company takes a loss in 2021, you should not pay bonuses.
 If you do well, you should.
 If 2021 is wildly successful, bonuses should be exciting.